 From our military and veteran heroes to our athletic heroes to our every day heroes, there's always something to celebrate in Jacksonville!
-One thing to celebrate in Jacksonville this month is the Montford Point Marine 75th Anniversary.
 Learn more below.

 Montford Point Marines Celebrate 75th Anniversary of First Service

-On, August 24, 2017, the Montford Point Marine Association will mark the 75th year since the first African-American Marines in the United States arrived at Montford Point, North Carolina to train during World War II.
-The anniversary will be remembered at the Montford Point Marine Day Ceremony at the Montford Point Memorial, dedicated July 29, 2016.
+On, August 24, 2017, the Montford Point Marine Association marked the 75th year since the first African-American Marines in the United States arrived at Montford Point, North Carolina to train during World War II.
+The anniversary was remembered at the Montford Point Marine Day Ceremony at the Montford Point Memorial.
 The memorial is one of five at the Lejeune Memorial Gardens, on the same road to Camp Johnson where the men trained.
-The annual ceremony begins at 9AM.
-Four men will be awarded the Congressional Gold Medal recognizing their membership in the Montford Point Marines by the officers of the Montford Point Marine Association.
+Four men were awarded the Congressional Gold Medal recognizing their membership in the Montford Point Marines by the officers of the Montford Point Marine Association.

 Fighting for the Right to Fight